EtoDemerzel0427/RectoWiki/README.md

       ```

 3.  **Updating Content**:
-    - Whenever you add or modify markdown files, run the generator script to update `content.json`:
+    - **Web Mode**: Run `npm run gen-content` to update `content.json`.
-      ```bash
-      npm run gen-content
-      ```
-    - You may need to restart the dev server or refresh the page to see changes.
+    - **Electron Mode**: Content is updated **automatically in real-time** as you save files!

 ## Desktop App (Electron)

-This project also includes a desktop application wrapper built with Electron, providing a native experience with local file system access.
+This project provides a robust desktop application wrapper built with Electron.

 ![Screenshot](public/screenshot.png)

 ### Features

+- **Real-Time Updates**: Edits to markdown files are reflected instantly in the app.
+- **Custom Content Location**: Choose any folder on your computer to serve as your wiki.
 - **Local File System**: Directly edit files on your hard drive.
 - **Native Menus**: Context menus for file operations (rename, delete, etc.).
 - **Offline Capable**: Works without an internet connection.